-We want you to be able to shop with confidence, which is why we’ve compiled these reviews of the best portable espresso machines of 2020.
+We want you to be able to shop with confidence, which is why we’ve compiled these reviews of the best portable espresso machines of the year.
 We’ve also included a buyers’ guide designed to help you find the model that’s right for you, whether you’re a novice or looking for the best crema on the market.

 A Comparison of our Favorites (updated in 2021):